ChosunOne/merkle_bit/README.md

 For larger numbers of items to store in the tree, it is recommended to connect the structure to a database by implementing the
 Database trait for your database.
 This structure will also take advantage of batch writes if your database supports it.

+You can take advantage of the "default_tree" feature to use serde and bincode for serializing and deserializing data prior to putting it into a database (see the integration test for details).

 To use the full power of the Merkle-BIT structure, you should customize the structures stored in the tree to match your needs.
 ```rust
     extern crate starling;